navjot-kumar-15/FixMyArea/server/README.md

 FixMyArea is a robust, modular civic problem-reporting backend API built on **NestJS** and **Mongoose (MongoDB)**.
 It provides a structured workflow connecting Citizens, Local Authorities, and Field Workers to report, assign, track, and resolve local public issues (potholes, street light failures, water leaks, etc.).

+> [!IMPORTANT]
+> **Project Status: Under Process (Work in Progress)**
+> This project is currently under active development.
+Certain components, such as Redis caching, production-ready storage integrations (AWS S3/Cloudinary), and strict role-based route guard validations are currently in-progress and utilize mocks or stubs to simplify local developer onboarding.

+---

+## 🎯 Why FixMyArea?
+(Project Purpose)

+In modern cities, public infrastructure issues like potholes, broken street lights, garbage pileups, and water leaks often go unresolved for weeks because of a gap in communication.
+Citizens don't know where or how to report them, municipal authorities lack a streamlined way to triage reports and dispatch workers, and workers lack a structured workflow to report progress.

+**FixMyArea** is designed to solve this by creating a direct, transparent loop:

+- **Empowering Citizens**: Enables any resident to report a civic issue instantly, upload photo evidence, provide automatic GPS coordinate resolution, and monitor the ticket's lifecycle.
+- **Streamlining Administration**: Provides city administrators with a central dashboard to analyze reports, classify categories/tags, verify issues, compute severity scores, and assign tasks to the correct municipal departments.
+- **Organizing Field Operations**: Gives field workers a structured queue to receive assignments, submit step-by-step progress updates (0% to 100%) with photo proof, and mark tickets as resolved for admin review.
+- **Fostering Accountability**: Promotes community oversight by allowing citizens to comment, upvote, downvote, and track public issues in their area.

 ---

 ## 🏗️ Project Architecture & Design Pattern